lorot19/DataScienceCourse/Project 4/README.md

 # Data Science Course - Capstone project - Movie name clasifier
+You can find it on this URL: https://movie-name-clasifier.herokuapp.com
 ![Screenshot 2022-10-05 at 12 46 13](https://user-images.githubusercontent.com/29026461/194042878-dbe0fc01-f9a0-47e8-b451-572cd41c2a5a.png)

 # Section 1: Project Definition